Br4v3H3r0/SocioEscalate/README.md

 -> Once you get the Sysadmin privilege, the program restarts itself in system mode, now you can run your actual malware.

 ### How to Use -
-1) Insert your malware code in the MaliciousCode Function and compile the File.
+1) Insert your malware code in the MaliciousCode Function in SocioEscalate.cpp and compile the File.
 2) Obfuscate it using your own methods and send it to your victim.
 3) Profit !!!